 ALS causes these motor neurons to degenerate over time until they eventually die.
 When the motor neurons die, the brain can no longer initiate and control muscle movement.
 When voluntary muscle action is progressively affected, people may lose the ability to speak, eat, move and breathe.

-The disease was identified in 1869 by the French neurologist, Jean-Martin Charcot but became more widely known internationally in 1939 when it ended the career of one of baseball’s most beloved players, Lou Gehrig.
-For many years following, ALS was commonly known as Lou Gehrig’s Disease.
+ALS was identified in 1869 by French neurologist Jean-Martin Charcot, but it became more widely known internationally in 1939 when it ended the career of one of baseball’s most beloved players, Lou Gehrig.
+For many years, ALS was commonly known as Lou Gehrig’s Disease.

 Symptoms and Diagnosis

-ALS is typically a disease that involves a gradual onset.
-The initial symptoms of ALS can be quite varied in different people.
-One person may have trouble grasping a pen or lifting a coffee cup, while another person may experience a change in vocal pitch when speaking.
+ALS is a disease that typically involves a gradual onset.
+The initial symptoms of ALS can be quite varied.
+One person may have trouble grasping a pen or lifting a coffee cup, while another may experience a change in vocal pitch when speaking.

 Who Gets ALS?

 Every 90 minutes, someone is diagnosed with the disease, and someone passes away from it.

 Most people who develop ALS are between the ages of 40 and 70, with an average age of 55 at the time of diagnosis.
 However, cases of the disease do occur in people in their twenties and thirties.